Frequently Asked Questions

-In most cases, if you already have SNAP benefits, funds should have been added to your existing account by the end of May.
-Benefits for some or all eligible children should have been added to your EBT card.
-NOTE: In some cases, even if you receive SNAP benefits, you may have received some or all of your funds through a new P-EBT card in the mail for one or more child in your household.
+In most cases, if you already have SNAP benefits, funds will be added to your existing account monthly.
+Benefits for some or all eligible children will be added to your EBT card.
+NOTE: In some cases, even if you receive SNAP benefits, you may receive some or all of your funds through a P-EBT card sent in the mail for one or more child in your household.
 You do not need to apply.

 - How will I get the P-EBT funds if I do not have SNAP?

 If you do NOT have SNAP benefits, you will receive funds on the P-EBT card you received in or after February 2021.
 You should receive one card per eligible child.
 Keep your card(s): Funds may be added later.

 - If my child(ren) are eligible for P-EBT funds, will we receive a one-time payment or multiple payments?